 Review summary: Sony A77 II vs Canon 6D Mark II

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Sony A77 II or the Canon 6D Mark II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More framing info: Has an electronic viewfinder that displays shooting data.